Damped perturbations in stellar systems: Genuine modes and Landau-damped waves: Implications

 \section{Implications}

-In this article, we analysed numerical solutions of equations describing perturbations of the homogeneous stellar medium and provided explanations for the observed numerical results.
+In this article, we analysed numerical solutions of equations describing perturbations of the homogeneous stellar medium.
+Although the equilibrium state is problematic in the infinite media and invokes a so-called Jeans swindle (e.g., BT), it is a good testing ground for many phenomena in stellar dynamics~\citep[see][for example of a more realistic setup]{1971SvA....14..758B}.
 The unexpected behaviour of damped solutions in the unstable domain is associated with the presence of a genuine damped mode, which is complex conjugate to the unstable Jeans mode.
-The damped mode cannot be found as a solution to the analytic continuation of DE from upper complex frequency half-plane $\omega$ to the lower half-plane.
-It is a solution to another DE, in which the integration is carried out over real phase variables (velocity $u$ in the case of the homogeneous medium and action variables in the case of spheres).
+The damped mode cannot be found as a solution to the analytic continuation of DR from upper complex frequency half-plane $\omega$ to the lower half-plane.
+It is a solution to another DR, in which the integration is carried out over real phase variables (velocity $u$ in the case of the homogeneous medium and action variables in the case of spheres).
 This mode is usually ignored (cf. e.g., BT, Fig.\,5.2 and our Fig.\,\ref{fig:hsm}).

 We have shown that Landau-damped waves possess their `eigenfunctions', but defined on complex contours passing below the corresponding solution of continued DE.
 No eigenfunctions of Landau solutions exist on the real axis.
 Therefore, we call these solutions not `genuine modes', but `quasi-modes', emphasizing that exponential decay takes place only on average, i.e. for density and potential.
 In genuine damped modes, DF is decreasing exponentially (along with density and potential).